-After said public hearing and before the last day of November preceding the budget term, the Council shall

-November of each fiscal year, the Council shall appropriate such sums of money as it deems necessary to defray all expenditures of the city during the ensuing fiscal year.
+After said public hearing and before the last day of November preceding the budget term, the Council shall adopt the budget for the ensuing term.
+The adoption of the budget shall be by ordinance.
+Before the last day of November of each fiscal year, the Council shall appropriate such sums of money as it deems necessary to defray all expenditures of the city during the ensuing fiscal year.
 The appropriation of funds shall be accomplished by passage of the annual appropriation ordinance.
 Such appropriation of funds shall be based upon the budget as approved by the Council but need not be itemized further than by fund with the exception of capital projects and federal or state grants which shall be summarized by individual project or grant.